FairWarning/hello-world/README.md

 # hello-world

 Welcome to my first repository!

-\nThe quick brown fox jumps over the lazy dog.
+The quick brown fox jumps over the lazy dog.

-\nJohn has a long moustache.
+John has a long moustache.

-\nHelp, I'm trapped in a Chinese fortune cookie factory.
+Help, I'm trapped in a Chinese fortune cookie factory.